Want a career change from teaching but not sure how?

 First-hand experience with students means you already know what instructional methods work.
 As a learning designer, you’ll bring course content to life digitally.
 Bonus—as virtual learning continues to grow, so too will opportunities in the space!

-Change careers by taking a design course, such as this Graduate Certificate in Digital Learning and Teaching or explore the industry cautiously with a single subject first.
+Change careers by taking a design course, such as this Graduate Certificate in Digital Learning or explore the industry cautiously with a single subject first.

 Human resources manager